-In TwinCAT, a structure can be created from the mapped process data of a terminal.
+In TwinCAT it is possible to create a structure from the mapped process data of a terminal.
 An instance of this structure can then be created in the PLC, so it is possible to access the process data directly from the PLC without having to declare own variables.